Distance Formula

 d = sqrt = sqrt = sqrt (64 + 36) = sqrt(100) = 10.

-As you can see, both solutions arrived at the same answer or result which is the distance of [latex]10[/latex], [latex]d = 10[/latex].
-Below is the visual solution to the problem.
+As you can see, both solutions yield the same result, which is a distance of \(10\), with \(d = 10\).
+Below is a visual representation of the solution to the problem.

 the distance between the two points is the hypotenuse where d=10.